Duimon/thebezelproject-scripts/README.md

 **5.** Copy the downloaded images from **“Retroarch-thebezelproject\Overlays\GameBezels\PSX\”** to your prepared images folder at **”Retroarch\images\PSX\”**.
 You will notice that thebezelproject downloader also downloaded default overlays at **“Retroarch-thebezelproject\Overlays\”**.
 Copy the **“Sony-PlayStation.png”** to your PSX folder and rename it to **“placeholder.png”**.
 Repeat this for every system you plan on converting.

 **6.** Run retroarch and install your chosen Playstation core.
 These instructions will assume **”Beetle PSX HW”**.
 Load the core and some content.
 Load your chosen HSM shader.
 Adjust at least one shader parameter.
-Since the scripts require it, I recommend you go ahead and make these adjustments now:
+Since the scripts and instructions require it, I recommend you go ahead and make these adjustments now:

-* [BG IMAGE] Scale Mode – 0:Auto 1:Fullscreen 2:Fit Height	= 1.00
+* [BG IMAGE] Scale Mode – 0:Auto 1:Fullscreen 2:Fit Height	= 1.00 (Not required by the scripts.
+If you choose a different value then in step **"8."** you will need to adjust the **"[SCALING] Int Scale Border Min Height %"** instead of the Non-Integer)
 * [BEZEL & FRAME COLOR] Color Hue 				= 0.00
 * [BEZEL & FRAME COLOR] Color Saturation			= 0.00
 * [BEZEL & FRAME COLOR] Color Value (Brightness		= 10.00